lucasjoliveau/doc/en/applications/finance/accounting/customer_invoices.md

 There’s a growing trend of customers paying bills later and later.
 Therefore, collectors must make every effort to collect money and collect it faster.

-Odoo will help you define your follow-up strategy.
+Konvergo ERP will help you define your follow-up strategy.
 To remind customers to pay their outstanding invoices, you can define different actions depending on how severely overdue the customer is.
 These actions are bundled into follow-up levels that are triggered when the due date of an invoice has passed a certain